 Although the official presentation ceremony took place in 1964, the sculpture was actually delivered personally by Marylin and Joseph Chorlton to the Pope at the Vatican the following year.
 Because of its importance the boxed sculpture had its own ticketed first class plane seat.
 A contemporary newspaper account reported that “The pilot learned what was going on and, as the flight got underway, told passengers over the intercom ‘You’ll be glad to know that Saint Peter is riding back there with you today.’”

 The second, and only retail, representation of St. Peter was this limited edition of 500 that was introduced in 1981 at a price of $1250.
 It is just shy of being 17″ high.
 It does not appear on a 1988 price list of available sculptures, indicating that the edition was either completed or closed sometime between 1983 and 1987.
-Final edition size and closing price are unknown at present.
+Final edition size and closing price are unknown.

 This pieta is more extensively profiled in the Cypia and Old Coin Gold post; because it was cast from a commercially available mold, we know it was about 10″ high unless there were multiple sizes of that mold.
 But that height does correlate with many of the other religious pieces that the studio was producing at that time (1950s.)